 Sprawling 95 miles from East Devon to Dorset, The Jurassic Coast is a magical part of the English coast that is quite literally, a journey through time.
 An incredible site to discover fossils and evidence of the history of our planet, the coast offers breathtaking views of dramatic landscapes – a national gem of natural beauty.
-Whether it’s a relaxing weekend, or an adventure break that you are after, you will be welcomed with a country charm equivalent to a big warm hug.
+Whether it’s a relaxing weekend, or an adventure break that you are after, our travel guide to the Jurassic Coast will take you on a countryside journey equivalent to a big warm hug.

-A mellow country house situated along Studland Bay, The Pig is a true English oasis.
+A mellow country house situated along Studland Bay, The Pig on The Beach is a true English oasis and a perfect Jurassic Coast accomodation for anyone looking for a unique experience in this part of the.
 Stunning backdrops including one of the south coast's most iconic land sites, Old Harry Rocks, sit perfectly in eyesight from your very own private dovecote.
 Enjoy dinner and breakfast in an intimate setting as Andy, the Head Chef explains how the seasonal menu changes depending on what the forager finds or what the kitchen gardener deems to be in perfect condition.

 A place that exudes romance, this site is known for being the setting of Thomas Hardy’s real-life love story with the local harbour master’s daughter.
 Standing high on the cliff overlooking one of the most striking bays on the Dorset coast, the impressive Clavell Tower inspired many of the author’s novels and has captivated other writers such as PD James.
-To get to the tower, take a walk along Kimmeridge Bay where you will stumble across hundreds of fossils that can be found in the flat clay beds.
+The perfect morning activity for those looking for scenic Jurassic Coast walks, to get to the tower, stroll along Kimmeridge Bay where you will stumble across hundreds of fossils that can be found in the flat clay beds.

 The Etches Collection: A museum of Jurassic marine life housing over 2,300 specimens.